 - Possession of alcohol in residential rooms where only underage people live

 - Making common containers of alcohol available to people under 21

 A student who is found to be participating in any of these activities may face disciplinary action from their university.
 Note that university policies vary from institution to institution, and those consequences are separate from South Carolina state law.
-Your criminal defense attorney can assist you in the legal procedures related to your case, and can also assist with university disciplinary actions.
+An experienced DUI lawyer can assist you in the legal procedures related to your case, and can also assist with university disciplinary actions.